muslewski/100DaysOfCode/README.md

 **Working with JSON 📂**
 - Description: In today's session, we'll dive into working with JSON data, a common format for storing and exchanging information.
 We'll also enhance our Password Manager application.

+### Day 31
+**Flashcards app**
+- Description: I successfully developed an engaging flashcard application designed to help you memorize words more effectively.

 ## Contributing
 Feeling adventurous?
 Want to join my Python brigade?
 I welcome contributions to this repository!
 If you've got ideas for new projects or have spotted a sneaky bug, open a pull request and become a code warrior alongside me. ⚔️